kvakdev/BellTestApp/README.md

 ### TwitterKit is the main framework for the application it does most of the job in API communication and content rendering.
 ### RxSwift is used for reactive MVVM+C architectural pattern.

+## There are test that cover bonus part of the task

 # Test assignment
 Bell iOS and Android assignment